docQodly/docs/docs/get-started/deployment.md

 To create a new release, go to the Deploy tab in your development environment and click "Create New Release."

 Once your new environment is ready, go to its Deploy tab and [deploy the release](../cloud/releaseManagementDeployment.md#deploying-a-release).
 Your app will be live in this environment.
 You can [add your own domain](../cloud/resourceMonitoring.md#application-access) and configure it with your DNS to make your app accessible with your custom domain.
+Data and users are managed by the environment.

 ## Version Control: Manage different versions of your app